Engineered Beam Technology

 Our Engineered I-Beam frames are taller, stronger, and lighter than the industry standard for deck-over and flatbed trailers.
 Depending on the model, the beams on our GOOSENECK trailers range from 14-18″ tall, and the beams on our compatible DUMP and EQUIPMENT trailer models range from 10-12″ tall.

-Standard steel will buckle and break at 36 ksi, and we didn’t compromise there either; our beams are built using steel rated at 50 ksi minimum, so it springs back no matter what load you put on it.
+Standard steel will buckle and break at 36 ksi, and we didn’t compromise there either; our beams are built using steel rated at 50/100 ksi, so it springs back no matter what load you put on it.

 Don’t believe us?
-Download the attached flyer with shows a stress analysis comparing our Engineered Beam vs the Industry Standard on a dual tandem gooseneck trailer.DOWNLOAD BEAM COMPARISON
+Download the attached flyer which shows a stress analysis comparing our Engineered Beam vs the Industry Standard on a dual tandem gooseneck trailer.DOWNLOAD BEAM COMPARISON

 Model FMAX216 Gooseneck Trailer with 18″ Engineered Beam